astronomer/docs/software_versioned_docs/version-0.34/migrate-to-runtime.md

 Functionally, Runtime images are similar to AC images.
 They both include:

-- Timely support for new patch, minor, and major versions of Apache Airflow.
+- Timely support for new patch, minor, and major versions of Apache Airflow®.
 - Support lifecycles that extend beyond those offered by the open source community.
 - Regularly backported bug and security fixes.